Banana rhubarb muffins are perfection. Soft, moist, a crunchy top, a little sweet, a little tart. You couldn’t ask for more!

 Put banana rhubarb muffin batter into muffin cups

-I use a 24 hole muffin pan like this one and I absolutely love it!!
+I use a 24 hole muffin tray like this one and I absolutely love it!!
 I used to bake in every hole, so I could do 24 muffins or cupcakes all at once.
 You can totally do that.
 Or you can do what I did here and alternate the holes to get the higher dome on your muffins.
 They are so much fluffier and airier that way.

 I tend to buy my muffin cups in bulk because we use them a lot around here.
 These are the cupcake liners I use.
 I like them in both white and Kraft color.
 They come in a pack of 500 so I don’t have to think about buying them very often!